-We are also seeking damages to cover all the past and future wages you are losing out on from being too injured to work.
+We are also seeking financial compensation to cover all the past and future wages you are losing out on from being too injured to work.

 In addition, we are pursuing “pain and suffering“, which is often far greater than your medical bills and lost wages.

 Finally, we will ask the judge for punitive damages to punish Exactech for allowing defective inserts to be implanted into patients.
 There may be evidence that indicates Exactech knew about its problems for several years and took no action to correct the defects.

 6. What is the status of the Exactech knee replacement lawsuits?

 Dozens of implant victims have filed individual lawsuits against Exactech, and more are being filed each week.
 Victims are suing on such grounds as:

 Considering hundreds of thousands of Exactech implants have been recalled, it is likely that tens of thousands of victims may file suit.
 The wheels are already in motion to combine all these lawsuits into a federal multi-district litigation (MDL).

 MDLs are a common way to streamline the litigation and negotiation process in cases involving defective medical devices.
 Since all the Exactech victims have similar injuries and are seeking similar remedies from the same defendant, it makes practical sense for one judge to manage all the cases.

 Once all the pretrial procedures are done, the MDL judge will allow a few of the plaintiffs to take their cases to trial.
 These are called bellwether trials.